 If you aren’t as confident in the graphic design space, your best option may be to hire someone to design a logo that fits your brand perfectly.
 Before making the hire, be sure that you do your proper research: ask other writers for feedback on the designers they have used and be sure to look at reviews.
 This option is obviously more expensive than designing your own book publisher logo, ranging from around $250 to over $2500, depending on the expertise of the graphic designer you choose.

-On the other hand, maybe you have a vision for the type of publisher logo you want to use but you aren’t quite sure how to manifest it.
-This is a great opportunity to take advantage of both your own creative bent and the professionalism of a graphic designer.
+Maybe you already have a vision for the type of book publisher logo you want to use but you aren’t quite sure how to make it look polished and professional.
+This is a great opportunity to take advantage of both your own creativity and the professionalism of a graphic designer.

 Simply use Canva or another such platform to create a mock-up of the design you want to use.
-Next, reach out to designers and ask if they can work with your template.
+Next, reach out to designers and ask if they can work with your idea.
 Once you find the right designer for your project, collaborate until you create a logo you love.
 Be sure to listen to ideas your graphic designer might have about how to make the logo even better—remember, they do this for a living!

 Sometimes it helps to see examples of what has been done to inspire your creativity and help you create something new.
-Of course, we should never copy a previous publisher logo, but it’s perfectly acceptable to draw inspiration from logos.
+Of course, we should never copy an existing book publisher’s logo, but it’s perfectly acceptable to draw inspiration from logos.